 Following his deployment to Iraq, Brad saw a need for strong leadership in Cincinnati.
 In 2009, Brad built a strong grassroots coalition and ran for Mayor of Cincinnati.
 Since 2009, Brad continued to actively support the war against terrorism and reducing the size of government while opposing harmful legislation such as Obamacare.

 In 2012, Brad ran a successful campaign for the U.S House of Representatives.
 He currently serves on the House Permanent Select Committee on Intelligence and the House Committee on Ways and Means.

 Being involved in the community has always been important to Brad.
 He volunteered for over a decade as a Big Brother as part of the Big Brothers/ Big Sisters organization.
-Additionally, he is currently a Board Member of Boys Hope/Girls Hope, and a member of the Cincinnati Rotary.
+Additionally, he is currently a Board Member of Boys Hope/Girls Hope, and a member of Rotary.

 Brad and his wife Monica have two children.